Comments, Suggestions and Problems

 Freedom of Information

 The ICO has published a new Model Publication Scheme that all public authorities are required to adopt by 1st January 2009.

 2014 Publication scheme.doc

 Access to Medical Records Policy

 This practice is committed to protecting patients’ confidentiality whilst upholding their rights to access their medical records.
 All access requests by patients and their representatives will be:

-· treated promptly (always within 40 days, but sooner if possible)
+· treated promptly (always within one calender month, but sooner if possible)

 · verified to ensure that the person requesting access has the right to do so